-Another option is wireless range extender or booster.
+Another option is a wireless range extender or booster.
 You can use this to increase your coverage area in a large house.
-The wireless range extender is a good option in situations where it is not possible to move your Roku player or router.
+A wireless range extender is a good option in situations where it is not possible to move your Roku player or router.
 You can also use an HDMI extender to the range of your wired connections.

 Change Wireless Channel